9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/u-shelty-roots73-knit-toque-tm36108:

-Total load time is 1.647 seconds
+Total load time is 3.965 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

-60% of JS is unused
+59% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/u-shelty-roots73-knit-toque-tm36108